blazejbujala/LSN-Tasks-Solutions/README.md

 }

 Task 2

 As an input takes a long list of integers, separated with space one from the other.
-Code finds all the pairs (in this integer list) that sum up to declared number.
+Code finds all the pairs (in this integer list) that sum up to declared, as a parameter in method, number.
 In each pair in the output first number is not greater than the second one.
-Pairs are sorted in an ascending order.
+Pairs are sorted in ascending order.

-To use please call methods from Task2 in Main class / main methods as per below examples :
+To use please call methods from Task2 package in task2/Main class / main methods as per below examples :

 public static void main(String[] args) {

         Task2 task2 = new Task2();
         task2.printPairs(task2.readUserInput(), 13);
+}

+Task 3

+Application is first asking for a positive number n, then it is asking for n pair of positive integers, where each pair identifies a connection between two vertices in a graph.
+After user gives all pairs, code gives information how many separated graphs are in the input.

+To use please call methods from Task3 package in task3/Main class / main methods as per below examples :

+public static void main(String[] args) {

+        Task3 task3 = new Task3();
+        int numberOfIterations = task3.scanNumberOfIterations();
+        List<Set<Integer>> listOfPairs = task3.getListOfPairs(numberOfIterations);
+        int numberOfGraphs = task3.calculateNumberOfGraphs(listOfPairs);
+        System.out.print("Number of graphs: " + numberOfGraphs);
     }